Zangshihui/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Shihui Zang is a undergrad of School of Aerospace Engineering in Tsinghua University.
-His research interests include dark matter, large-scale structure and galatic dynamics.
+I was born in Wuxi, Jiangsu Province, an ancient city in east China.
+Currently I am a senior in School of Aerospace Engineering in Tsinghua University.
+My research interests include dark matter, large-scale structure and galatic dynamics.
+With regard to more details, please see my CV

 Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.